 Over the past three decades, we have attended over 30,000 incidents, saving lives and improving outcomes from the skies above south east England.
 Our achievements are thanks to the vision of our founder, Kate Chivers, who was the driving force behind a team of people determined to provide a dedicated air ambulance for Kent, following on from the successful launch of similar services in Cornwall and London.

 On 6th November 1989, her vision was realised when the South East Thames Air Ambulance was born.
 On that day, Sir Peter Baldwin KCB, Chairman of the Regional Health Authority, signed an agreement with Kenneth McAlpine, Chairman of McAlpine Helicopters, for a specially equipped Twin Squirrel, G-SETA helicopter to operate from Rochester Airport.
-McAlpine would provide the helicopter and pilot free for six months while other costs were underwritten by the health authority.
+McAlpine would underwrite the cost of the helicopter and pilot for three months while other costs were underwritten by the health authority.

 Our First Mission